McPringle/komunumo/CONTRIBUTING.md

 ### Commit Messages

-Please follow the [Conventional Commits](https://www.conventionalcommits.org/) specification for all commit messages.
+Please follow the [Conventional Commits](https://www.conventionalcommits.org/) specification for all commit messages and pull request titles.
 This structured format helps automate changelogs, release processes, and code reviews.

 For *Komunumo*, we love to add the issue number to the end of the commit message.
 This helps to track the changes in the code and the issue tracker.
 When the commit closes an issue, the `closes`, `fixes`, or `resolves` keyword can be used.
 This will automatically close the issue when the commit is merged into the main branch.